spatie/laravel-newsletter/README.md

 Next, you must provide values for the API key and `list.subscribers.id`.
 You'll find these values in the MailChimp UI.

-The `endpoint` config value can be set to an empty string.
+The `endpoint` config value must be set to null.

 ## Usage